Medical Malpractice and Failure to Diagnose Explained by Long Island Personal Injury Attorney

 What are the costs and consequences of failure to diagnose and misdiagnosis?

-Recent improvements in disease detection and treatment mean that the failure to diagnose a condition early can absolutely impact the ultimate outcome of treatment or whether treatment will even be an option, which makes early and accurate diagnosis of problems even more important.
+Recent improvements in disease detection and treatment mean that the failure to diagnose a condition early can absolutely impact the ultimate outcome of treatment or if treatment will even be an option, which makes early and accurate diagnosis of problems even more important.
 Regardless of the reason for the failure to diagnose or misdiagnosis, patients can suffer serious harm as a result, including medical complications, the need for more expensive or aggressive treatments, permanent bodily injury, decreased survival rates, shortened lifespan, and, in the worst cases, death.
-The costs to a patient to compensate for a failure to diagnose or a misdiagnosis can be overwhelming, if they still have treatment options available to pursue.
+The costs to a patient to compensate for a failure to diagnose or a misdiagnosis can be overwhelming, if he or she still has treatment options available to pursue.

 Why do victims of failure to diagnose or misdiagnosis need an experienced Long Island injury lawyer?

 Whether the patient lives in Long Island or elsewhere in New York City, medical malpractice cases involving a misdiagnosis or failure to diagnose a condition are complex and difficult to prove because the patient has to prove the problem could and should have been diagnosed by a reasonably competent physician practicing where the patient lives when presented with the same circumstances.
 With so many variables involved, and because the financial stakes are so high, it’s important to have knowledgeable, experienced representation from a Long Island personal injury attorney well-versed in handling and winning such cases.